 What kind of family lawyer do you need?

-We’ve assembled a basic guide to legal representation for family disputes to help you decide.
+Our family lawyers have put together a basic guide to legal representation for family disputes to help you decide.

 A solicitor handles legal matters outside the court such as legal letters, applications and communication with the other side in a dispute.
 They can also represent you in most courts.